Submit Article

 What Were the Facts of This Case?

-The plaintiff, Mak-Levrion Kah Kay Natasha, is an entrepreneur and a director and shareholder in a Singapore-registered company, Ppearl Pte Ltd. The defendant, R Shiamala, was at the material time a director and the sole shareholder of another Singapore-registered company, Imeta Edu Services Pte Ltd.
+The claimant, Mak-Levrion Kah Kay Natasha, is an entrepreneur and a director and shareholder of Ppearl Pte Ltd. The defendant, R Shiamala, was at the material time a director and the sole shareholder of Imeta Edu Services Pte Ltd. The parties were involved in a personal and professional relationship that led to a series of interest-free "friendly loans" allegedly made by the claimant to the defendant between 2016 and 2019.

 How Did the Court Analyse the Issues?